1 yen coin: Heisei

-The following are circulation dates during the reign of Emperor Akihito (Heisei), who reigned from 1989 until his abdication in April 2019.
+The following are circulation dates during the reign of Emperor Akihito, the Heisei era, who reigned from 1989 until his abdication in April 2019.
 The first year of his reign is marked with a 元 symbol on the coin as a one year type.
 Coins for this period all begin with the kanji characters 平成 (Heisei).
 One-yen coins dated between 2011 and 2013 were only released in mint sets.
 Mintage was briefly resumed in 2014 only for it to be halted again in 2016.
-No one yen coins were released for circulation for the remainder of Heisei's reign.
+No one yen coins were released for circulation for the remainder of the Heisei era.

 These coins are read with from left to right: